 13. Who was your first celebrity crush?

 Michael J. Fox probably.
 I was 6.
 We didn’t have a TV for a long time, then had one briefly and I discovered Family Ties.
 I wanted to marry Alex P. Keaton.
 Of course, I was 6 so I had no idea what that actually meant.
 Someone probably just mentioned that he was Canadian so I liked him.
-(We were living in PA at the time and I was very patriotic.)
+(We were living in PA at the time and I was a very patriotic Canadian ex-pat.)

 14. What was your first road trip?